Northeast

 Overview

-Soon after arriving at the ordinary-seeming pasture at Greenwood Farms, its grandeur rapidly comes into focus.
-The reservation takes its name from Thomas S. Greenwood, who built the property’s 19th-century white farmhouse.
-To its rear, the Paine House (1694), a yellow clapboard, saltbox-shaped building, is a remarkable example of First Period (1620-1725) architecture.
+Soon after arriving at the open pastures at Greenwood Farms, its history as a saltwater farm comes into focus.
+The reservation takes its name from Thomas S. Greenwood, who farmed this property from 1828-1883 and built the white farmhouse.
+To its rear is the 1694 Paine House, a yellow-clapboard saltbox, which is a rare example of First Period architecture (1625-1725) in its original rural location.
 Six generations of the Paine family made their home here, including Robert Paine, foreman of the Salem witch trial jury.
-From 1916, the Robert G. Dodge family used the Paine House as a guesthouse and furnished it with a fine collection of American furniture and decorative arts.
+From 1916, the Robert Gray Dodge family of Boston enjoyed Greenwood Farm as their summer retreat.
+They restored the Paine House in Colonial Revival style and used it as their guesthouse, filled with a fine collection of American antiques.

 Ideas for Your Visit